Application of Genetic Algorithm to Estimate the Large Angular Scale Features of Cosmic Microwave Background

 The crossover again comes with a variety of types.
-Some of the most popular types are one-point, two-point, $k$-point, uniform crossovers.
-We chose the uniform crossover as the universal type for our entire work.
+Some of the most popular types are one-point, two-point, $k$-point, and uniform crossovers.
+We chose uniform crossover as the universal type for our entire work.
 An instance of this type of crossover is schematically shown in Fig.~\ref{fig:GA-ovrw} (C) for our toy-model population.
 Under uniform crossover, the alleles of each gene are exchanged between the two parent chromosomes of a pair using the coin-toss determination technique.
 Thus, each pair of parents give rise to a pair of children.
-These children are mutated with a small amplitude, \texttt{P\_mut}.
-A mutation is introduced as the following.
-For each gene of each child chromosome, a pseudorandom number \texttt{r} in the range $[0, 1)$ is generated.
-If \texttt{r<P\_mut}, the allele of that gene is flipped (0$\to$1 and 1$\to$0).
-The parameter \texttt{P\_mut} is best chosen by the programmer by \textit{hit-and-trial}.
-Fig.~\ref{fig:GA-ovrw} (D) indicates one of the mutation incidents in the toy-model GA.
-After these steps, we have a set of offspring chromosomes at hand.
-Depending upon the fitness of the children and the size of the population, a new generation is recruited by keeping \texttt{Popsize}-many fittest children into the population and discarding the rest of them.
-The newly deemed population will then undergo the same steps of parent selection and mating.
-Proper termination criteria in terms of the number of generations, \texttt{N\_gen}, is found by observing the convergence of GA-ILC and subject to the computational resources.